pnp/powershell/documentation/Add-PnPTeamsTab.md

   * Microsoft Graph API: Group.ReadWrite.All

 Adds a tab to an existing Channel.
 Note that the `-ContentUrl` is a 'dynamic' parameter and will only be valid for tab types that support it.
+Also, some `-Type` values are not configurable due to Microsoft Graph API limitations (i.e.: PowerBI).

 ## SYNTAX